 Strength and biodegradability—these are the benefits of using cellulose to make plastics and other packaging materials.
 The cellulose can be harvested from plant materials, such as byproducts of agricultural processing and production, as well as forestry residues.

-However, scientists must first figure out how to extract cellulose efficiently.
+However, scientists must first figure out how to extract cellulose in an efficient, safe and sustainable manner.
 That is what assistant professor Srinivas Janaswamy of South Dakota State University’s Department of Dairy and Food Science is doing.

 “Cellulose can potentially be extracted from several types of biomass and used to make biofilms.
 This will generate extra income for farmers,” Janaswamy said.
 Using cellulose to create biodegradable products that can replace petroleum-based plastics will reduce the impact these packaging materials have on the environment.

-In 2017, a little more than 8% of plastics were recycled, but more than 26.8 million tons of plastic wound up in landfills, accounting for 13.4% of municipal solid waste, according to the Environmental Protection Agency.
+In 2018, a little more than 8% of plastics were recycled, but more than 26.8 million tons of plastic wound up in landfills, accounting for 13.4% of municipal solid waste, according to the Environmental Protection Agency.
+Furthermore, scientists estimate more than 8 million tons of plastic wind up in the ocean each year.

-Vance Owens, director of the North Central Regional Sun Grant Center, said, “This cutting-edge research can help open new markets for value-added agricultural products and reduce the impact plastics have on the environment.”
+Professor Stephen Gent, director of the North Central Regional Sun Grant Center, said, “This cutting-edge research can help open new markets for value-added agricultural products while reducing the impact of petroleum-derived plastics have on our environment, landfills and water bodies.”

 Cellulose can also be extracted from wheat and oat straw, switchgrass and prairie cordgrass and soybean biomass.
 Nearly 205 million dry tons of plant biomass are produced each year, according to a 2011 U.S. Department of Energy report.
 By 2030, that is expected to increase to 320 million dry tons.